 - Start server on launch When this option is ticked the server will start once the application is launched. - Restart server after crash This option restarts the server after a crash. - Start as slave This allows you to run the server as slave device.
-See Distributed processing in..... - Start in safe mode This starts the server but does not process any jobs or poll any rips.
+See "Cluster Manager" on page 100 for more information. - Start in safe mode This starts the server but does not process any jobs or poll any rips.
 This is a maintenance mode that allows you to manage configurations if they become corrupt or configured incorrectly.
 Once maintenance is complete the server must be restarted again in normal mode.